iOS Utility

 Where things stand

 The app is built and working.
-I'm currently waiting on Apple Developer account approval, which has been taking longer than expected.
-Once that clears, it's TestFlight and then the App Store.
+Right now it's waiting on Apple Developer account approval, which is taking longer than expected.
+Once that clears, it goes to TestFlight and then to the App Store.
+I'll update this post with a proper writeup and a download link when it's live.

 What I learned